GrumpyCockatiel/raytools/README.md

 The datasource property has a data and keyfield property.
 Data can be left blank and set after loading or with a default object array. keyfield is the object proprety to use to identify each unique object.

 Columns is the array of column objects to display which mainly need a title and field to map to in the data objects.
-It can optionally have an array of icon objects with glyph property to set the Bootstrap glyph icon name, and function handler, and some data value like a data object property.
+It can optionally have an array of icon objects with glyph property to set the Bootstrap glyph icon name, an external function handler, and some data value like a data object property.
+Column icon event handlers return a jQuery event in which event.data = {rowIdx:<0 based row index>, id:<object key field>}

 If rowNumbers is set to true, then the first column will be incrementing row count.